sharmaprem3010-netizen/python-programming/README.md

-this is my Python numbers practice file
+This is my Python numbers practice file